smlmareedu/Sales_data_analysis/README.md

 ### ├── reports/                 # Summary reports and presentations
 ### ├── scripts/                 # Python scripts for data processing
 ### └── README.md
-Project Walkthrough
-A short video walkthrough that covers the analysis workflow and insights derived from the sales data (1-3 minutes).
-[Attach link or instructions for uploading video]

-Features
-The analysis includes:

 ## Sales Trend Analysis: Analyze monthly, quarterly, and yearly sales trends.
 Top Products & Categories: Identify the top-performing products, categories, and regions.